Splendid China (Florida): Protests and bans

 A group called Citizens Against Communist Chinese Propaganda (CACCP) staged several protests at the park against perceived Chinese Communist Party propaganda in the Mongolian and Tibetan exhibits.

 In November 1995, the Pinellas County, Florida school board voted to ban trips to Florida Splendid China.

-In March 1996, at the 11th demonstration against perceived Chinese Communist Party propaganda in the Tibetan, Mongolian and Eastern Turkestan exhibits, five college students sat down and closed the front gate Florida Splendid China while a large crowd of demonstrators watched.
+In March 1996, at the 11th demonstration against perceived Chinese Communist Party propaganda in the Tibetan, Mongolian and Eastern Turkestan exhibits, five college students sat down and closed the front gate to Florida Splendid China while a large crowd of demonstrators watched.

-On April 19, 1996 the Representative Assembly of the 1996 Florida Teaching Professionals-NEA State Conference in Orlando passed a resolution to ban personal or school trips to Florida Splendid China by its members.
+On April 19, 1996, the Representative Assembly of the 1996 Florida Teaching Professionals-NEA State Conference in Orlando passed a resolution to ban personal or school trips to Florida Splendid China by its members.
 The resolution passed overwhelmingly.

 In October 1997, the brother of the 14th Dalai Lama of Tibet (Takster Rinpoche), attended the 20th demonstration at Florida Splendid China to commemorate the 48th anniversary of takeover of Eastern Turkestan.

 In December 1999, CACCP held the 32nd demonstration at the main gate of Florida Splendid China to commemorate the 6th anniversary of the Grand Opening.

 Plans for closure

-In May 2000, the Orlando Business Journal reported that Sunny Yang, Florida Splendid China president, confirmed that the motel property was about to change hands and that sources close to the attraction had said that the park was to be sold and closed.
+In May 2000, the Orlando Business Journal reported that Sunny Yang, Florida Splendid China president, confirmed that the property was about to be sold.
+Additionally, sources closely related to the attraction had said that the park was to be sold and closed.

 In November 2000, the Orlando Business Journal reported that amid allegations of financial mismanagement, the former president (Sunny Yang) of the struggling Splendid China attraction has been sent back to mainland China.

 After closure

 After closing its gates, Splendid China suffered a rash of attacks from thieves and vandals.
 Hundreds of items were taken ranging from small miniatures to portions of life-size statues.
 The perpetrators, thought to be local youths, were never caught.
 The property has passed through several owners and in July 2009 was up for sale at an asking price of $30 million.

 On May 9, 2013, the new owners started to tear down the park.

-In August 2015, Encore Homes reported that Margaritaville Resort would open on the former Splendid China site, with resort homes, condos and timeshares in Jimmy Buffett themed setting.
+In August 2015, Encore Homes reported that Margaritaville Resort would open on the former Splendid China site, with resort homes and condos and in Jimmy Buffett themed setting.

 By March 2016, there was nothing left of the park as construction had begun for the new Margaritaville resort.
-The former park is located on a parcel of the southern and eastern property of the resort bordering Fins Up Circle, Formosa Gardens Blvd. and Funnie Steed Rd.
+The former park is located on a parcel of the southern and eastern property of the resort bordering Fins Up Circle, Formosa Gardens Blvd. and Funie Steed Rd.